 A Chairperson, two Vice-Chairs and a Technical Secretary will govern the informal group.

-The Chairperson is taken by European Commission and the Vice-Chairs are taken by Japan and Korea.
+The Chairperson is taken by the representatives of the European Commission and the Vice-Chairs are taken by the representatives of Japan and Korea.

-The Technical Secretary is taken by xxx.
+The Technical Secretary is taken by the representatives of OICA and JASIC.

 The official language of the informal group will be English.